 - 2. Turn out onto a lightly floured surface.
 Knead until smooth and elastic, about 6 to 8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise until doubled or cover and refrigerate overnight.

-- 3. Punch dough down and form into dinner-size rolls.
+- 3. Punch dough down and form into dinner-sized rolls.
 Place on greased baking sheets for plain rolls or knots, or in greased muffin tins for cloverleaf rolls.
 Cover and let rise until doubled, about 1 hour for dough prepared the same day or 1-2 hours for refrigerated dough.

 - 4. Bake at 375° for 10-12 minutes or until light golden brown.
 Serve warm.
 If desired, dough may be kept up to 4 days in the refrigerator.
 Punch down daily.
 Yield: 2 dozen